pqcfox/macaw/README.md

 # macaw
-A reimplementing of the Macaulay2 computer algebra system in Rust.
+ An experimental, companion implementation of the Macaulay2 computer algebra system in Rust.